Certified reduced-basis solutions of viscous Burgers equation parametrized by initial and boundary values: Numerical results

 \subsection{Convergence benchmarks}

-In order to compare our two basis selection procedures (POD and greedy), we have made "convergence benchmarks", i.e. representations of the maximal and mean (estimated) error over all timesteps, and over a sample of 100 parameters as functions of the size of the reduced basis.
-The same one sample of parameters is used throughout all the procedure.
+In order to compare our three basis selection procedures (POD, greedy and POD-Greedy), we have made "convergence benchmarks", i.e. representations of the maximal and mean (estimated) error over all timesteps, and over a sample of 100 parameters as functions of the size of the reduced basis.
+The same sample of benchmark parameters is used throughout all the procedure.